cloudflare/cloudflare-docs/products/load-balancing/src/content/create-load-balancer-ui/index.md

 ## Create and add origin pools

-In this example, we are going to create two pools: The primary pool, and a secondary, backup pool that will serve traffic if the primary fails.
-(To set up an **active-active failover** configuration, where all servers receive traffic at once, we would create only a single pool.)
+This example adds two origin pools—the primary pool and a secondary, backup pool that serves traffic when the primary fails.
+(To set up an **active-active failover** configuration, where all servers receive traffic at once, create only a single pool.)

 1. Click **Create an origin pool**.
    ![](../static/images/creating-a-load-balancer-using-the-traffic-app-3.png)

 1. Enter a name and origin server address for the first pool (this must be unique).
-This example uses an IP address, but if the origin server has a hostname, you can enter that instead.
-If you have configured pools already, you can select and add those here as well.
+This example uses an IP address, but when the origin server has a hostname, you can enter that instead.
+If you have already configured origin pools, you can select and add those here as well.
    ![](../static/images/creating-a-load-balancer-using-the-traffic-app-4.png)

 1. Click **Save** to continue.

-1. Add a second pool, similar to our first, by clicking **Add Pool**.
+1. Add a second pool, similar to the first, by clicking **Add Pool**.
 Name the pool and provide an origin server name and address.
 Click **Save**.
    ![](../static/images/creating-a-load-balancer-using-the-traffic-app-5.png)

    By default, pools are ordered by date created.
 You can reorder them by clicking the arrows next to the numerals in the **Order** column.

    ![](../static/images/creating-a-load-balancer-using-the-traffic-app-6.png)

    For now, leave the order as it is.

 1. Click **Next** to continue.

+You are now ready to configure health checks for your load balancer.

 ---

 ## Create, attach, and configure health checks

-Now you will create monitors to run health checks that track the status of your origin servers.
+Create monitors to run health checks that track the status of your origin servers:

 1. Click **Attach Health Check** and then **Create a Health Check**.

     ![](../static/images/creating-a-load-balancer-using-the-traffic-app-7.png)

 1. Click **Next** to attach the new health check to your primary pool.

     ![](../static/images/creating-a-load-balancer-using-the-traffic-app-8.png)

 1. Configure the health check:

     - The **Health Threshold** defines the number of healthy origin servers required to consider the pool healthy.
-If the number of healthy origin servers drops below the threshold, the pool will be marked unhealthy.
+When the number of healthy origin servers drops below the threshold, the pool will be marked unhealthy.
 There is only one origin server in this pool, so leave this value at 1.
     - Use the **Health Check Regions** field to specify geographic regions from which Cloudflare should send health check requests.
     - Enter an email address to receive notifications in the **Notifications E-mail** field.
 You can use a mailing list address or a PagerDuty address to share the notifications with a group.

       ![](../static/images/creating-a-load-balancer-using-the-traffic-app-9.png)

 **Simulate Zone** pushes a request from Cloudflare Health Monitors through the Cloudflare stack as if it were a real visitor request to help analyze behavior or validate a configuration.
 It allows you to emulate the specified zone while probing.

 Monitors support authenticated origin pulls by entering the appropriate zone in the **Simulate Zone** field of the UI.

 1. Click **Save**.